Going Viral

 Chain Reaction - modeling how something goes viral

 Take this video and pretend each ping pong ball is someone viewing your piece.
-One person passes it on to a few more and soon the entire Internet is abuzz.
-This video (especially starting about 45 seconds in) would make a great introduction to the math of viral videos: exponential growth. learn more
+One person passes it on to a few more and soon the entire Internet… learn more

 resource URL thumbnail